LeDoTruongAn/ceph-docker-compose/readme.md

 After running this script, your Ceph cluster should be configured with a working Ceph Dashboard, an admin user, and an S3 user.
 Additionally, an S3 bucket is created, and data is synchronized to it using the `s3cmd` utility (assuming the `/etc/resources` directory exists).

 These scripts are designed to streamline the setup of a Ceph storage cluster for various use cases, providing a foundation for scalable and reliable distributed storage solutions.

+## Special Thanks

+I would like to extend my heartfelt thanks to [Fatlan](https://github.com/fatlan) for his fantastic work on the original [Ceph-Docker-Compose](https://github.com/fatlan/Ceph-Docker-Compose) repository.
+This project builds upon his foundation, making it easier to configure and deploy Ceph clusters using Docker Compose.
+Their dedication and open-source contribution are greatly appreciated.

+## License
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).